Here, we answer the most common asked questions in relation to Debt Recovery:

 If the court notifies you of a winding up petition, you should act as quickly as possible and certainly within seven days.
 If the petition is advertised in The Gazette, your bank accounts may be frozen in response, causing real difficulty for repayment.
 Further, the advertisement could have a significant impact on your company’s reputation.
 Read more.

-What is a Country Court Judgement?
+What is a Country Court Judgment?

-If the debtor still does not pay after a county court judgement, there are several options open to you.
+If the debtor still does not pay after a county court judgment, there are several options open to you.
 A county court bailiff can be employed to attend the debtor's premises and collect the money owed, or by seizing and selling goods.
 Alternatively, a further order can be applied for to enforce payment.
 Click here for more.

 What is a Third Party Debt Order?

 When your business is owed money, taking action to recover the debt can be stressful, time-consuming and harmful to your financial situation.
 There are several legal steps you can take to force payment.
 One such option is a third-party debt order.
-A third-party debt order can be applied for by a creditor when a county court judgement has been made but the debtor has not complied with its terms.
+A third-party debt order can be applied for by a creditor when a county court judgment has been made but the debtor has not complied with its terms.
 Read more.

 How Do I Obtain a Third Party Debt Order?